-The 6-meter-tall Shaka Santa -- Mr Claus dressed down in red shorts and open shirt -- takes pride of place downtown, seated next to his mu’umu’u-wearing wife Tutu Mele.
+At 6 meters tall (almost 20 feet) Shaka Santa – Mr. Claus dressed down in red shorts and open shirt – takes pride of place downtown, seated next to his mu’umu’u-wearing wife, Tutu Mele.

 A haven for environmentally friendly, outdoor enthusiasts, Quebec bustles with winter activity, offering holiday programs for all tastes.

-And when Christmas is over, there’s Quebec Winter Carnival to look forward to, from January 27 to February 12, 2017.
+And when Christmas is over, there’s Quebec Winter Carnival from February 7 to 16, 2020.

 Among these, 13 “Yuletide Lads” (scruffy Santas) are said to bring gifts to nice children for the 13 nights leading to Christmas.